OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_3.md

 Right, that's the easy bit done.
 Next, go into RStudio, and in the tabs at the top go to Go to **Tools > Options > Git/SVN**.
 SVN is just another version control system like Git, and we don't need to worry about that here.

 In the place where it says 'Git executable', add the pathway here to the git.exe file that you just downloaded.
 Make sure all the boxes here are ticked.

+Restart R Studio.
+Whew, that was tough.
+Next.

 > **Pro-tip:** You see here where it says 'Use Git Bash as shell for Git projects?'
 This is the place where you can use the command-line to access Git from outside of RStudio.
 It's a powerful beast.

-Restart R Studio.
-Whew, that was tough.
-Next.
+If you want to play with this, try using the following simple commands:

+`git config --global user.name 'YOUR USERNAME'`
+`git config --global user.email 'YOUR EMAIL'`

+Hopefully it does not have to be said to substitute in your own GitHub username and email here.
+You can access this at any point just by finding the 'Shell' within Windows.
+Or, if you right click on any folder on your Desktop that is linked to a GitHub repo, you can open up the Shell instantly and Bash away.

 ## Step three: Why did I just do that? <a name="three"></a>